Learning temporal relationships between symbols with Laplace Neural Manifolds: Constructing neural timelines of the past and future

 The middle panel of Figure~\ref{fig:timeline} illustrates the profile of activity over $\PastLaplbold{t}$ and $\FutLaplbold{t}$, shown as a function of cell number $n$, resulting from the Laplace transform of a delta function at various moments in time.
-In the middle panel, the axis for the past is reversed to allow appreciation of the relationship between past time $\tau < 0$ and $\PastLapl{}$.
+In the middle panel, the $s$ axis for the past is reversed to allow appreciation of the relationship between past time $\tau \leq 0$ and $\PastLapl{}$.
 Note that the Laplace transform of a delta function has a characteristic shape as a function of cell number that merely translates as time passes.
 Note that the magnitude of the translation of $F^{\pm}[n]$ depends on the value of $\tau_o$.
-It can be shown that for a delta function $ F^{\pm}_{t + \delta t}[n] = F_t^{\pm}[n+\delta n]$ with $\delta n = \alpha_\pm \frac{\delta t}{\tau_o}$.
+It can be shown that for a delta function $ F^{\pm}_{t + \Delta t}[n] = F_t^{\pm}[n+\Delta n]$ with $\Delta n = \alpha_\pm \frac{\Delta t}{\tau_o}$.
 This can be appreciated by noting that the distances between successive lines in the middle panel of Fig.~\ref{fig:timeline} are not constant despite the fact that they correspond to the same time displacement.
-Whereas $\delta n$ goes down as time passes for $\PastLapl{}[n]$, $\delta n$ increases with the passage of time for $\FutLapl{}[n]$.
+Whereas $\Delta n$ goes down as time passes for $\PastLapl{}[n]$ as the past becomes more remote from the present, $\Delta n$ increases with the passage of time for $\FutLapl{}[n]$ as the future grows closer to the present.

 There are implementational challenges to building a neural circuit that obeys Eq.~\ref{eq:alphaODE}; these challenges are especially serious when $\alpha <0$, which requires activation to grow exponentially.
-These challenges would be mitigated by a neural circuit that obeys an equivalent PDE obtained by differentiating Eq.~\ref{eq:alphaODE} with respect to cell number $n$.
-The use of a PDE allows error to be distributed over many neurons and would allow neurons that have zero activation to grow if their neighbors are nonzero.
-Moreover, if one could literally implement the PDE this would preserve linearity.
-A disadvantage of a PDE is that it may require careful tuning of a neural circuit.
-If one were willing to restrict the representation of each symbol to the Laplace transform of a delta function at a single point in time, it would be straightforward to implement a continuous attractor network \cite{KhonFiet21} to allow the ``edge'' in the Laplace transform as a function of $n$ to translate appropriately.
+If one is willing to restrict the representation of each symbol to the Laplace transform of a delta function at a single point in time, it is straightforward to implement a continuous attractor network \citep{KhonFiet21} to allow the ``edge'' in the Laplace transform as a function of $n$ to translate appropriately. \citet{DaniHowa24} constructed a simple continuous attractor network to demonstrate the feasibility of this approach.